ksnip/ksnip/README.md

 * Produce a Flatpak [#127](https://github.com/ksnip/ksnip/issues/127).
 * Write code and fix bugs for MacOS.
 * Write wiki entries and documentation for ksnip.
-* Package ksnip for different OS and Destros.
+* Package ksnip for different OS and Distros.

 # Donate a Beer?
 You would like to donate a Beer?
 Sure, you can do that [here](https://www.paypal.me/damirporobic), donations are always welcome :)